pcompieta/2016craftconference/README.md

-My personal cut of the great 2016 Craft Conference in Budapest.
+# My personal cut of the great 2016 Craft Conference in Budapest.

+Eventually, don't forget to have a look at these [awesome notes](https://drive.google.com/file/d/0B25lOkQ6qI3YdWpScHo0NEp1dnM/view) by [Remarker_EU](https://twitter.com/Remarker_eu).

-# Abstract
+## Abstract
 - **Marty Cagan - Great Product Team, Successful Product** - http://www.ustream.tv/recorded/86159035 (closing day1)
 - **Dan North - Embracing uncertainty: why you should and why you won't** - http://www.ustream.tv/recorded/86148915 (opening day1)
   - Agile is about shifting the focus of risk management from reducing uncertainty to managing impact (make it safe to fail)